FicaaN/Python-Programming-I-2023-MOOC.fi/README.md

 The course is split up into two different sub courses, first being **Introduction to Programming** and the second being **Advanced Course in Programming**.

-Each course consists of seven parts, with its own set of exercises.
+Each course consists of **seven parts**, with its own set of exercises.

 **Part 1:**
 1. Getting started